-Figures 6-13 show the (class-1 and class-2) blocking probabilities as the function of the class-2 maximum slow down factor ( $\hat{a}2$ ) for Case I, while Figures 14-19 correspond to Case II.
+Figures 6-11 show the (class-1 and class-2) blocking probabilities as the function of the class-2 maximum slow down factor ( $\hat{a}2$ ) for Case I, while Figures 12-15 correspond to Case II.
 In all figures (except for Figure 8 and 9), there are four curves: the lower and upper bounds, the actual ("REAL") value calculated from the reversible Markov chain and the guess value that is the result of the heuristics discussed in the previous section.
 Figures 8 and 9 compare the blocking probabilities for Case I when using the direct (matrix inversion) method to calculate the exact values from the irreversible Markov chain with those calculated from the reversible system.
 These plots illustrate that the reversible approximation works well for both small and greater $\hat{a}$ values.
 First we note the impact of allowing for bit rate decrease (i.e. the state dependent slow down of the bit rates).
-The system is clearly overloaded in both cases with blocking probabilities above 24% and 11% in Case I (Figure 8, $\hat{a}2 = 1$ ) and above 26% and 11% in Case II (Figures 14 and 15).
-Yet, even a small maximum slow down rate (already at $\hat{a}i = 2...3$ ) brings the system into a normal operation mode with acceptable blocking probabilities (Figures 10-11 and 16-17.)
+The system is clearly overloaded in both cases with blocking probabilities above 24% and 11% in Case I (Figure 6, and Figure 7, $\hat{a}2 = 1$ ) and above 26% and 11% in Case II (Figures 12 and 13, $\hat{a}2 = 1$ ).
+Yet, even a small maximum slow down rate (already at $\hat{a}i = 2...3$ ) brings the system into a normal operation mode with acceptable blocking probabilities (Figures 10-11 and 14-15.)
 In both cases, the class-1 blocking probabilities are higher than the class-2 ones, because the class-1 peak resource demand is twice of that of class-2.
 It is noteworthy that class-1 blocking is higher in Case II as well, despite that the class-2 arrival intensity is reduced by half.
-When class-1 sessions are "rigid" ( $\hat{a}1$ is small), the class-1 blocking probabilities are not much affected by varying the maximum slow down rate of class-2.
-This is especially true in Case I, when the arrival rates are equal.
-As class-1 becomes more and more elastic ( $\hat{a}1 = 3...5$ ), especially in Case II, class-1 blocking also decreases as class-2 becomes elastic.
-For instance, when $\hat{a}1 = 5$ , class-1 blocking decreases from almost 2% close to 0% in Case I and from more than 4% close to 0% in Case II.
+When class-1 sessions are "rigid" ( $\hat{a}1$ is small), the class-1 blocking probabilities are not much affected by

+Fig. 7.
+Case I, $\hat{a}1 = 1$ is kept fixed, $\hat{a}2 = 1 \dots 6$ .